genexus-books/gx-super-app/SuperAppRender.md

 ## How do you get the gxsd?

 This metadata is the result of developing and generating a mobile app using GeneXus technology.

+## How to install the Super App Render?
+There is an SDK for each platform: [Apple frameworks](GeneXus%20Frameworks/README.md) and [Android libraries](GeneXus%20Libraries/README.md)